HypeCheck

 Research-backed dose: No established dose

-not specified (in blend) No established dose
+not specified (part of 4g serving) No established dose

 Plant-based gel with topical uses for skin, gums, and dry eyes.
 Human evidence is limited and mostly small-scale.